psiphi75/web-remote-control/README.md

 Below are known issues, feel free to fix them.

+- Add the creation of "web-remote-control.js" to the install (need to run build.sh) and include browserify as a global.
+- Remove/disable the back and menu buttons from the served webpage (if possible).
+This ensures that these soft keys are not accidentally touched.
 - Out of order packets are not handled, we should only use the most recent command packet.
 - Compression currently does not work.
 Because the packet length is so short (can be less than 50 bytes) standard compression algorithms don't work, in-fact the make the data payload bigger.  [smaz](https://www.npmjs.com/package/smaz) is a neat library that accommodates this and can compress short strings.
 However, when I send packets with smaz they don't decompress properly.
 Although the same data compresses and decompresses fine when it is not transmitted.
 - Integrate the static fileserver (WebServer.js) with the proxy.
 This simplifies the creation of the whole web-remote-control functionality.